In our 25th year, meet 25 changemakers—the connectors, thinkers, and doers—who are transforming justice together.

 Citywide Program Manager, Parent Support Program

 Andree Tenemas-Chavez helps non-custodial parents address challenges paying child support, but her work uplifts whole families.
-She says of the work, “By helping the non-custodial parent, we’re helping children and families, we’re helping kids reach their full potential.
+“By helping the non-custodial parent, we’re helping children and families, we’re helping kids reach their full potential.
 We’ve learned that once the barriers are removed, parents tend to reach out to the other parent to establish a connection with their children."
 Andree is the citywide program manager for the Parent Support Program, which she helped launch when she joined our organization in December 2010.Meet Andree

 Meet Kellsie Sayers